BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/HA-for-SAP-HANA-DB.md

-> click comm path icon to create communication path between all the systems in both directions.
+> click comm path icon to create a communication path between all the systems in both directions.
 The output will look like the below screenshot
 >
 > ![Create communication path](/99_images/image022.png)
 >